 If you like, you could try pairing sculptural lights with a dimmer switch to smoothly transition from a bright day to a cozy evening ambiance.

-Archways and Door Frames That Command Attention
+Statement Archways and Door Frames for Hallways

 You know how a hallway can sometimes feel a little boring with just plain paint and furniture?
 Well, one way to make it stand out is by adding some arched doorways and fancy frames.
 It really gives the space a special touch, especially if you’re connecting different parts of your home that were built at different times.
 Plus, having an archway adds a nice softness and makes you wonder what’s on the other side.
 It’s a simple but effective way to up your hallway game!